Antitrust Remedies in Highly Regulated Industries

 The Bank Merger Act largely replicates the language of the Clayton Act, prohibiting mergers or acquisitions that ‘would result in a monopoly’ or whose ‘effect . . . may be substantially to lessen competition’.
 It is not surprising then that both banking regulators and the DOJ have taken similar approaches to reviewing mergers.
 Both have adopted the Bank Merger Screening Guidelines, which outline a method to screen out mergers or acquisitions that do not reach certain market concentration levels, measured by the Herfindahl–Hirschman Index (HHI) levels, allowing the regulators to focus their scrutiny only on mergers that are above these thresholds.
 Despite starting with the same screening guidelines, the DOJ’s analysis can diverge from the banking regulators’ when it comes to defining the market.
 Bank regulators have long adhered to the market definition laid out in United States v.
 Philadelphia National Bank, where the Supreme Court found that the relevant market included a ‘cluster’ of products including services to both consumers and small businesses.
 By contrast, the DOJ tends to use a stricter definition that often separates small business services from consumer services and also does not take trusts into account in calculating HHIs.
 This difference in market definition has led the DOJ to intervene in mergers where banking regulators have approved a merger or ordered fewer divestitures than the DOJ believes is necessary.

-Both the banking regulators and DOJ historically agreed that ‘appropriate divestiture’ is the correct remedy to resolve anticompetitive concerns in the banking industry.
+Both the banking regulators and the DOJ historically agreed that ‘appropriate divestiture’ is the correct remedy to resolve anticompetitive concerns in the banking industry.
+The DOJ’s Merger Remedies Manual acknowledges that ‘certain bank mergers can be resolved without a consent decree’.
 Large-scale divestitures are relatively uncommon in bank mergers – a 1998 study by the Federal Reserve found that for 4,400 bank mergers there had only been 751 branch divestitures between 1989 and 1998, with the largest divestiture (attributed to the BankAmerica merger with Security Pacific Corporation) requiring a divestiture of 187 branches.
-In the years since, there have been several high-profile bank mergers, yet large divestitures remain relatively uncommon.
+In the years since, there have been several high-profile bank mergers, yet large divestitures remained relatively uncommon.
+In November 2019, however, the DOJ announced the largest bank merger divestiture in more than a decade when it announced the divestiture of 28 branches with approximately US$2.3 billion in deposits to settle a merger between BB&T and SunTrust.
 Where divestitures are involved, the DOJ takes a far more active role in the divestiture process compared to the Federal Reserve Board.
 The Federal Reserve Board often defers to the DOJ in negotiating the specifics of divestitures, as the Federal Reserve Board itself is more concerned with maintaining the structure of the market and ensuring continued access to community banking.

 FERC largely adheres to the antitrust authorities’ approach to merger review.
 In a 1996 policy statement, FERC clarified its merger review process in an effort to ensure ‘greater regulatory certainty and expedition of regulatory action in order to respond quickly to rapidly changing market conditions’.
 In this statement, FERC endorsed the application of the 1992 Horizontal Merger Guidelines for its own review.
 However, following the DOJ and FTC’s release of updated merger guidelines in 2010, FERC decided to maintain its current approach and declined the full adoption of the 2010 guidelines.
 Instead, FERC reiterated that its analysis was largely in accordance with the 2010 Guidelines in an effort to ensure that it would continue to take a similar approach to merger review as the antitrust authorities.